exercism/configlet/README.md

 Options:
-  -e, --exercise <slug>        Only sync this exercise -c, --check                  Check if there are missing tests.
-Doesn't update the tests.
-Terminates with a non-zero exit code if one or more tests are missing
+  -e, --exercise <slug>        Only sync this exercise -c, --check                  Terminates with a non-zero exit code if one or more tests are missing.
+Doesn't update the tests
   -m, --mode <mode>            What to do with missing test cases.
 Allowed values: c[hoose], i[nclude], e[xclude] -v, --verbosity <verbosity>  The verbosity of output.
 Allowed values: q[uiet], n[ormal], d[etailed] -p, --probSpecsDir <dir>     Use this `problem-specifications` directory, rather than cloning temporarily